 If your buyers are using a large real estate portal like Zillow or Trulia, they’re getting called regularly by other agents trying to court them.

 “Showcase IDX retains 8.5x more clients than IDX Broker and 4x more clients than the typical iHomeFinder website”.

-Having your own website generates more leads and better leads
+Having your own website generates more higher quality leads

-I’m a huge fan of PPC ads when used while building organic search traffic (SEO can take 6 – 12 months to start showing results) and to strategically boost your marketing results, but too many agents waste money on ads that they do not need to.
+I’m a huge fan of pay-per-click (PPC) ads when used while building organic search traffic (SEO can take 6 – 12 months to start showing results) and strategically boosting your marketing results, but too many agents waste money on ads that they do not need to.

 Leads from organic are known to convert 4x – 5x better than even the best PPC leads.

-Having your website protects your business and your future real estate prospecting when you change brokerages
+Having your website protects your business when you change brokerages

 It’s not if you’ll change brokers but when.
-The average REALTORS change firms every 4 years. – 2019 NAR Member Profile Report – and it’s been between every 4 and every 5 years for a while now.
+According to the 2019 NAR Member Profile Report, the average REALTOR changes firms every 4 years, and it’s been between every 4 and every 5 years for a while now.

 Your personal brand, your website, and your contacts are your biggest asset.
-Make sure you own and invest in all 3.
+Make sure you own and invest in all three.
 A good website serves as the hub for all of your marketing.

 Clients expect you to have your own website